suba-suresh/Leamington-Spa-Adventures/README.md

 - [#16](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/16) As a site admin, I can restrict regular users from accessing the admin interface to secure the platform.
 - [#18](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/18) As a site admin, I can manage user profiles to ensure users comply with platform standards.
 - [#19](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/19) As a site admin, I can view and manage user profiles to oversee user activity and content.
+- [#25](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/25) As a site admin, I can review user-submitted posts so that I can approve or reject them based on content guidelines.
+- [#26](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/26) As a site admin, I can approve a user’s post so that it becomes publicly visible on the platform.